PingOne

 Each of the standard risk predictors represents a single risk factor.
 Use composite predictors to combine a number of risk predictors and factors into a single predictor, such as when you’re concerned about the use of an anonymous network only when a user location anomaly is also reported.

-You decide what level of risk you want to assign when the various conditions defined in the composite predictor are and are not met.
-Composite predictors can include both the standard predictor types provided and any custom predictors that you have created.
+You decide what level of risk you want to assign when the various conditions defined in the composite predictor are and aren’t met.
+Composite predictors can include both the standard predictor types provided and any custom predictors you created.

 In addition to default and custom predictors, you can include the following risk factors in composite predictors: